-The Bosnian American Genocide Institute and Education Center (BAGI) is a newly established not-for profit charitable and educational organization.
-BAGI is dedicated to scientific research pertaining to the genocide of Bosniaks/ Bosnian Muslims and to educate others about the holocaust, genocide and other forms of crimes against humanity and international law.
+The Bosnian American Genocide Institute and Education Center (BAGI) is a not-for profit charitable and educational organization.
+BAGI is dedicated to scientific research pertaining to the genocide that occurred in Bosnia and Herzegovina from 1992-1995 and to educate others about the holocaust, genocide and other forms of crimes against humanity.

 The purpose of the mission is reconciliation by teaching universal lessons that combat hatred, prejudice and indifference.

 The passing of Honorary Board Member, Mensur Seferovic is an immense loss for our community

 It is with absolute sadness and grief that we are regrettably announcing the passing of Mr. Mensur Seferovic, an Honorary Board Member of the Bosnian-American Genocide Institute.